gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

   The programmer should analyze this information to determine which units should be compiled with the dynamic model.

-* Forced dependency elimination
+* Forced-dependency elimination

   ::

      remove the dependency of unit "..." on unit "..." from the argument of switch -f

-  This tactic is suggested when the binder has determined that a dependency present in the forced delboration order file indicated by binder switch :switch:`-f`
+  This tactic is suggested when the binder has determined that a dependency present in the forced-elaboration-order file indicated by binder switch :switch:`-f`:

   - Prevents a set of units from being elaborated.

   - The removal of the dependency will enable the successful ordering of the units.

-  The programmer should edit the forced elaboration order file, remove the dependency, and rebind the program.
+  The programmer should edit the forced-elaboration-order file, remove the dependency, and rebind the program.

-* All forced dependency elimination
+* All forced-dependency elimination

   ::

      remove switch -f

-  This tactic is suggested in case editing the forced elaboration order file is not an option.
+  This tactic is suggested in case editing the forced-elaboration-order file is not an option.

   The programmer should remove binder switch :switch:`-f` from the binder arguments, and rebind.

-* Multiple circularities diagnostic
+* Multiple-circularities diagnostic

   ::

      diagnose all circularities (binder switch -d_C)

-  By default, the binder will diagnose only the highest precedence circularity.
+  By default, the binder will diagnose only the highest-precedence circularity.
   If the program contains multiple circularities, the binder will suggest the use of binder switch :switch:`-d_C` in order to obtain the diagnostics of all circularities.